 But he added that Fox has advertising opportunities on its digital platforms to offer advertisers that want to associate their products with the Super Bowl.
 In addition,

-Fox Sports 1 cable network have much pre-Super Bowl inventory for sale.
+Fox and its Fox Sports 1 cable network have much pre-Super Bowl inventory for sale.

 Estimates are that Super Bowl spots online are priced around $60 for the cost per thousand viewers (CPM),

 according to media executives.
 This contrasts to around a $40 CPM for buying advertising time in the traditional TV broadcast.

 A year ago, a combination of online platforms for the Super

 Bowl pulled 3 million digital viewers.
 In 2012, the first time the Super Bowl was put online, it pulled in 2.1 million Internet viewers.

 The game will air Sunday, Feb.
 2 at MetLife Stadium

 in East Rutherford, NJ -- the first to be played at an outdoor, cold-weather location